lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/s1-jones/All Classes/Thread 1, Day 0.md

 1. Portfolio: [[First Entry]]

 ## Things to do before our next class
-- [ ] Be sure you have [[First Post|written your first portfolio post]] to introduce yourself and identify your areas of interest.
+- [ ] Be sure you have [[First Entry|written your first portfolio post]] to introduce yourself and identify your areas of interest.